Brevex/Simon-Game-ESP32/README.md

 <h2> &#128269; About the project </h2><br>

-<p>A Simon Game made using the Arduino ESP32 platform in the Wokwi IoT project simulation environment.
+<p>A Simon Game made using the ESP32-Arduino platform in the Wokwi IoT project simulation environment.
 The game
 consists of memorizing a sequence of colors that is increased by +1 each round.</p><br>

 <h2> &#127918; How to Play </h2><br>